Kèrè

 Kèrè is a town and arrondissement in the Collines department of Benin.
 It is an administrative division under the jurisdiction of the commune of Dassa-Zoumé.
 According to the population census conducted by the Institut National de la Statistique Benin on February 15, 2002, the arrondissement had a total population of 7,841.

+Kèrè, like many areas of Benin, is home to a constituent monarchy.